A5H73Y/Parkour/docs/guides/creating-course.md

 If you make a mistake, or want to move a Checkpoint, the same command can be used but with an extra number provided to overwrite that existing checkpoint.
 Using `/pa create checkpoint 2` would overwrite the second checkpoint.
 If preferred, you can [delete the checkpoint](/tutorials/administration?id=delete-a-checkpoint).

 By default, Checkpoints have to be achieved sequentially, 1 - 2 - 3 etc. If preferred, you can disable this by setting `OnCourse.SequentialCheckpoints.Enabled` to `false`.
-Alternatively you can set the Course to allow [manualcheckpoints](/tutorials/parkour-courses?id=manualcheckpoints) which will let the Player achieve a Checkpoint anywhere.
+Alternatively, you can set the Course to allow [manualcheckpoints](/tutorials/parkour-courses?id=manualcheckpoints) which will let the Player achieve a Checkpoint anywhere.

 ## Ability to Finish Course